-As of February 17, 1994 (the "record date"), Bancorp had outstanding 28,292,156 shares of common stock.
+As of February 17, 1994 (the "record date"), Bancorp had outstanding 28, shares of common stock.
 If holders of more than 50% of those shares are represented at the meeting, either in person or by proxy, a quorum will exist for conducting business.
 Each share of common stock is entitled to one vote; cumulative voting is not permitted under the By-Laws of Bancorp.
 All matters that will be submitted to the stockholders at the meeting will require an affirmative vote of a majority of shares present in order to be valid and binding.
 Under Hawaii law and Bancorp's Restated Articles of Incorporation and By-Laws, abstentions and broker nonvotes are not voted in favor of or against any matter that may come before the Annual Meeting.
 Such abstentions and broker nonvotes will, however, have the effect of a negative vote if an item requires the approval of a specified percentage of all issued and outstanding shares of Bancorp's common stock.

-At the close of business on December 31, 1993, Bancorp had 28,425,039 shares of common stock outstanding.
-Two corporations were known to Bancorp to own beneficially 5% or more of Bancorp's common stock.
-Information about such ownership is set forth in the following table:
+At the close of business on December 31, 1993, Bancorp had 28,425,039 shares of common stock outstanding, and no stockholder was known to Bancorp to own beneficially 5% or more of Bancorp's common stock.